opentrials/collectors/docs/scraper/spider-guide.md

         super(GuideSpider, self).__init__(*args, **kwargs)
 ```

-An instance of this class will call `mapper.map(response)` for
+An instance of this class will call `parser.parse(response)` for
 every http response from trial pages.
-We'll write a mapper a bit later.
+We'll write a parser a bit later.

 ## Writing an Item